databio/episb-hub/docs/howto-query-provider.md

 ## Query: Annotations

 Given a query region, retrieve experimental annotations.
-For example, entering something like *DHS::9ff55240-9dd1-42ed-a963-98b127d09793* should bring up all the annotations from all the experiments currently stored within the provider that are linked with the DHS segmentation and the particular region within it ([http://episb.org/api/v1/annotations/DHS::9ff55240-9dd1-42ed-a963-98b127d09793](http://episb.org/api/v1/annotations/DHS::9ff55240-9dd1-42ed-a963-98b127d09793))
+For example, entering something like *DHS::9ff55240-9dd1-42ed-a963-98b127d09793* should bring up all the annotations from all the experiments currently stored within the provider that are linked with the DHS segmentation and the particular region within it (*click the following link to see the actual query*: [http://episb.org/api/v1/annotations/DHS::9ff55240-9dd1-42ed-a963-98b127d09793](http://episb.org/api/v1/annotations/DHS::9ff55240-9dd1-42ed-a963-98b127d09793)).

 **Biological application**. given a set of genetic variants from a GWAS study, return the functional annotations across data providers for each disease-associated SNP.